Internships

 The ideal student will have excellent communication and organizational skills, an ability to follow study protocols, an ability to work well with other team members, a very flexible schedule, and will be detail-oriented.
 All majors are welcome, but the student should be interested in research/or and public health.
 The students must have at least a 3.5 GPA and access to transportation.

-All applications will be reviewed upon receipt, and selected applicants will be invited for an interview (via Zoom or in-person).
 Notifications for interviews will be emailed two weeks after the application deadline.
 If you are applying outside the formal internship application timeline, your application will be reviewed when received and we will respond to you as soon as possible.